Farm: Second Alarm Farm, Jim Chestnut and Edna Arakawa

 This farm was 1st place in the Hawaii Coffee Association annual statewide Cupping Competition, Hawai'i District, 2016.

 Washed version of this coffee was the top coffee from Coffee Review's December 2016 tasting review.

 Most of this years production has gone to members of our Hawaii Island Tour Subscription.
-We have 5lb left over available of the Yeast Fermentation washed process to offer for 1 roast day only.
+We have just a few lb left over to offer now.